Dungeon Crawler Carl: Sales

 As of December 2024, the first four books published by Ace had sold almost 55,000 copies.
-In March 2025 the seventh book in the series, This Inevitable Ruin, ranked #2 on The New York Times' Best Seller List for Audio Fiction, while the fourth book, The Gate of the Feral Gods, ranked #9 on the Best Seller List for Hardcover Fiction.
+In March 2025, the seventh book in the series, This Inevitable Ruin, ranked #2 on The New York Times' Best Seller List for Audio Fiction, while the fourth book, The Gate of the Feral Gods, ranked #9 on the Best Seller List for Hardcover Fiction.
+In 2025, the bookstore chain Books-A-Million named the first entry in the series as its inaugural Book of the Year, which is to recognize a title that "best embodies the joy of reading and the enthusiasm of BAM's team".
+By July 2026, the first eight books had sold more than 14 million copies, while the Audible version of the audiobooks have been listened to for more than 140 million hours.
+The first book had sold more than 2.7 million by May 2026, and had been on the The New York Times Best Seller list for 19 straight weeks.